 As a growing, prosperous city, Joplin led the region in creating not just a hard working place, but one that liked to have fun as well.
 The Joplin parks system was created in 1898, providing for leisure and recreation.
 Dance clubs became extremely popular.
-One of the largest hotels west of the Mississippi, the Connor Hotel, was noted for its top floor ballroom provided that perfect setting for hundreds of dances, graduations, receptions and reunions.
+One of the largest hotels west of the Mississippi, the Connor Hotel, was noted for its top floor ballroom that provided that perfect setting for hundreds of dances, graduations, receptions and reunions.

 Though we may never know what it was like to live in Joplin during the mining era, Joplin citizens can be proud of our heritage and of what Joplin has become.
 Joplin is located in the southwest corner of Missouri, and offers easy access to eight major lakes and numerous clear-water streams.
 Superb scenery and clean air invite people outdoors throughout most of the mild four seasons.

-As the commercial, medical and cultural hub of the Four-State Region, Joplin offers quality of life amenities rare in a city of this size, providing services for more than eight times its population.
+As the commercial, medical, manufacturing and cultural hub of the Four-State Region, Joplin offers quality of life amenities rare in a city of this size, providing services for more than eight times its population.
 Located just seven miles from the Kansas border, 10 miles from the Oklahoma border and 50 miles from Arkansas, Joplin attracts thousands of daily visitors who work here, shop here and enjoy the many attractions the city offers.
 When everyone goes home at night, Joplin has a population of 52,000 people.
-But during the business day Monday through Saturday, the population swells to more than 200,000 people.
+But during the business day Monday through Saturday, the population swells to more than 240,000 people.

 A diverse and brisk economy supports the needs of industry in the rapidly growing region.
-Unemployment is extremely low.
+Unemployment is very low.
 Training programs are available, so opportunities for career advancement are numerous.
-A highly diversified manufacturing base provides almost 23 percent of the jobs in the Joplin metro area, more than double the national percentage of manufacturing jobs.
-As a regional provider of medical services, Joplin employs more than 4,000 people in the health care profession.
-The trucking industry represents another major employer, since Joplin is considered the "Crossroads of America."
+A highly diversified manufacturing base provides almost 17 percent (13,000) of the jobs in the Joplin metro area, more than double the national percentage of manufacturing jobs.
+As a regional provider of medical services, the Joplin area employs more than 13,000 people in the health care and supporting social service professions.
+The trucking industry represents another major employment sector, since Joplin is considered the "Crossroads of America."
 Joplin is also the hub of the retail and restaurant scene, with offerings from local entrepreneurs and major national chains.

 These changes are also giving new opportunities to the workforce.
 Salaries are increasing dramatically for people in technology fields.
-These changes have created a new awareness in the Joplin area.
-There is a need for a new, skilled labor force, a new type of education and a new kind of employer.
+These changes have created a stronger awareness of the need to improve our education and training opportunities for all residents.

 Joplin and the surrounding areas are committed to being proactive, and local business leaders, educators and companies are paving the way for the jobs of the future.
 As tomorrow becomes today, Joplin continues to be a driving force in the development of new ways of dealing with trends in technology.